Multifamily Revenue Bonds

 All bonds for multifamily projects must be issued in accordance with the City's Multifamily Bond Issuance Policy.
 It is the City's strong preference to be the issuer for all multifamily revenue bonds issued for projects located within the City of San Jose.
 As issuer, the City is responsible for ensuring that the location and composition of proposed projects meet the goals and objectives of the City.
 The Housing Department also ensures that the bond amount requested is appropriate for the construction of the development.

 The City also ensures that projects funded with City-issued bonds meet their City and CDLAC requirements for providing affordable housing.
-All questions pertaining to bond monitoring or transactions involving the payoff of City-issued bonds, refinancing, or the resyndication of bonds/tax credits on affordable housing developments should be directed to Shawnte Spears at (408) 975-4465.
+All questions pertaining to bond monitoring or transactions involving the payoff of City-issued bonds, refinancing, or the resyndication of bonds/tax credits on affordable housing developments should be directed to the contact listed at the bottom of this page.

 The City of San Jose is responsible for reviewing all tax credit funding applications for projects located within the City of San Jose.
 The City is authorized to assess a $1,000 fee to offset the cost of providing this review.
 Information on the Local Reviewing Agency role and current forms can be found at the California Tax Credit Allocation Committee website.

-All questions pertaining to local reviews for TCAC applications, logistics of new bond issuances, or other new tax credit and/or bond transactions should be directed to Isaac Orona at (408) 535-3859.
+All questions pertaining to local reviews for TCAC applications, logistics of new bond issuances, or other new tax credit and/or bond transactions should be directed to the contact listed at the bottom of this page.

 The Housing Department provides "gap financing" in the form of low-interest loans or conditional grants to developers of affordable housing in order to meet the tremendous need for affordable housing in San José.